Versioning Spatial Schemas in dbt

 {% endmacro %}

-Production spatial pipelines require deterministic schema evolution across development, staging, and production environments.
-Relying on manual dbt run commands introduces drift, especially when geometry columns undergo iterative refinement.
-Instead, integrate schema versioning hooks into your CI/CD orchestration layer:
+Production pipelines need deterministic schema evolution across development, staging, and production.
+Relying on ad-hoc dbt run invocations invites drift, especially while geometry columns are still being refined.
+Wire three checks into the orchestration layer:

-1. Pre-Run Validation: Execute a lightweight dbt test suite that verifies SRID consistency and topology validity before allowing incremental merges.
+1. Pre-run validation: a lightweight dbt test selector that asserts SRID consistency and ST_IsValid before any incremental merge is permitted.

 Explore this section